Southker/AI-Crawler/README.md

 # AI-Crawler 🚀

-An intelligent, AI-driven web crawler powered by a high-performance **FastAPI (Python)** backend and a responsive **React (Tailwind CSS)** user interface.
-The entire stack is optimized to run locally via Docker with automated multi-stage builds.
+**AI-Crawler** is an intelligent, high-performance automated scanning and reconnaissance tool designed specifically for **web security researchers and bug bounty hunters**.
+Powered by a FastAPI (Python) backend and a responsive React (Tailwind CSS) frontend, it maps an absolute target footprint by discovering critical surface assets—including subdomains, JS files, S3 buckets, and hidden directories.
+The entire stack is optimized for seamless local deployment using multi-stage Docker builds.

 ---